ropensci/nlrx/README.md

 | simdesign\_genSA       | min, max                                          | numeric   |
 | simdesign\_genAlg      | min, max                                          | numeric   |

 Categorical variable values are currently only allowed for simdesign\_simple, simdesign\_distinct and simdesign\_ff.
-Variable values that should be recognized by NetLogo as strings need to be nested inside escaped quotes (e.g. ""string"").
+Variable values that should be recognized by NetLogo as strings need to be nested inside escaped quotes (e.g. "\\"string\\"").
 Variable values that should be recognized by NetLogo as logical need to be entered as strings (e.g. "false").

 #### Comments on self-written output